wang-jessica/6.8801_pelops/README.md

 10-second ECG clip.
 File names that are appended with _1 are original patient data, while file names appended with 2-4 are augmented data.

-Code for time-domain augmentation is given in ECG_augment.m.
+Code for time-domain augmentation used to generate example figures is given in ECG_augment.m.
+Code for performing augmentations of all of our data at once if found in the RN2 folder in the file integrated_loading_augmentations.m

 Wavelet analysis to generate 2D scalograms is performed by gen_images.m.